JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Do you mean that my lady won’t prosecute?”
 I asked.

-“I mean that your lady CAN’T prosecute,” said the Sergeant.
+“I mean that your lady _Can_’T prosecute,” said the Sergeant.
 “Rosanna Spearman is simply an instrument in the hands of another person, and Rosanna Spearman will be held harmless for that other person’s sake.”